pingidentity/terraform-provider-pingone/docs/data-sources/password_policy.md

 page_title: "pingone_password_policy Data Source - terraform-provider-pingone"
 subcategory: "SSO"
 description: |-
-  Datasource to read PingOne password policy data
+  Datasource to retrieve a PingOne password policy in an environment by ID or by name.
 ---

 # pingone_password_policy (Data Source)

-Datasource to read PingOne password policy data
+Datasource to retrieve a PingOne password policy in an environment by ID or by name.

 ## Example Usage